The original biblical manuscripts, women Bible teachers, assurance for believers, God's

 Corinthians 10 refers to the celebration of the Lord's Supper.
 So, when Paul comes back a few

-sentences later in the next chapter and uses that same phrase, he means exactly the same
+sentences later in the next chapter and uses that exact phrase, he means precisely the same

 - Jehovah's Witness question: You also said that you take communion